MichalOpoka/ecfr/cfr/title-14-Aeronautics-Space/chapter-V-National-Aeronautics-Space-Administration/part-1214-Space-Flight/subpart-1214.4-International-Space-Station-Crew/section-1214.403.md

 The Code of Conduct for the International Space Station Crew, which sets forth minimum standards for NASA-provided International Space Station crewmembers, is as follows:

-Code of Conduct for the International Space Station CrewI.
-IntroductionA.
-Authority
+Code of Conduct for the International Space Station Crew I. Introduction A. Authority

 This Code of Conduct for the International Space Station (ISS) crew, hereinafter referred to as Crew Code of Conduct (CCOC), is established pursuant to: